What is a Social Enterprise?

 - A social enterprise refers to a business with certain social objectives as its primary goal while using a commercial structure to run the organization.

-- All social enterprises usually adopt two main goals – the first is to generate revenue, while the second is to reach its social, cultural, economic, or environmental outcomes outlined in the company’s mission.
+- All social enterprises usually adopt two main goals – the first is to generate profits, while the second is to reach its social, cultural, economic, or environmental outcomes outlined in the company’s mission.

 - Some categories of social enterprises include trading enterprises, financial institutions, community organizations, and NGOs and charities.